GST GST

 Impact of GST on Gold

-1. Increase in Price: After implementing the gold GST rate, the precious metal has become expensive.
+1. Increase In Price: After implementing the 24-carat gold GST rate, the precious metal has become expensive.
 The increase in tax rates from 1.2% to 3% has lowered the demand for gold in general.
 The rising price of gold has reduced its demand and influenced the liquidity of investing in this precious metal.

 3. Improved Transparency: The Goods and Service Tax system requires gold dealers to record every transaction.
 This is expected to improve accountability and transparency among both sector segments.
 Notably, only 30% of this sector can be categorised as organised.
 As a result, it is feared that a high rate may coax vendors to smuggle gold or sell the precious metal without a proper bill.